 RULE #24: Eat Dinner as a family

-I don’t think he would have been as effective in his arguements today with everyone armed with an internet rifle at hand , but I am certain that his arguements would be sound reasonable and his bluff would still fool you most of the time.
+I don’t think he would be as effective today, with everyone armed with an internet rifle at hand, but I am certain his arguments would still be sound, and his bluff would fool most people much of the time.
+These exchanges at the dinner table remain with me more vividly than any trip, event, or milestone—they were truly fun.

-By the way Bern is the capital of Switzerland. (look it up)
+By the way—Bern is the capital of Switzerland.
+(Look it up.)

 This entry was posted in Uncategorized.
 Bookmark the permalink.